-Eau Claire (meaning ‘clear water’) is a small, friendly city in Northwest Wisconsin with lots of possibilities for winter fun.
-Located at the confluence of the Chippewa and Eau Claire Rivers, this friendly college town has no shortage of things to do year-round, and my 12-year-old son and I spent two jampacked days exploring, eating, and playing in the abundant snow.
+Eau Claire, which means clear water, is a small, friendly city in Northwest Wisconsin with lots of possibilities for winter fun.
+Located at the confluence of the Chippewa and Eau Claire Rivers, this charming college town has no shortage of things to do year-round, and my 12-year-old son and I spent two jampacked days exploring, eating, and playing in the abundant snow.
 Here are 4+ kid-friendly things to do in Eau Claire in Winter.

 These kid-friendly things to do in Eau Claire in Winter are a great mix of getting active outdoors and warm, indoor activities.

 Getting to Eau Claire from San Antonio

 Eau Claire is 1,315 miles from my house but it was surprisingly easy (and quick) to get from point A to point B. Kyle and I hopped on a direct flight from San Antonio to Minneapolis-St. Paul (MSP) which is a huge hub with lots of flights in and out.
 We rented a car and drove the 92 miles to downtown Eau Claire in about 90 minutes.
 The route is easy – mostly highway driving along I-94.

 If you want to fly into Eau Claire, check out flight options at the Chippewa Valley Airport.
 You will need a car to get around Eau Claire, though, so I'm happy we chose to fly into MSP.
 Our flight left at 2:30 p.m. and we were eating pizza in Eau Claire by 9:30 p.m. and that was with a late arrival and a snag with our rental car.
 It was an easy trip.